mezcel/Prophet-Booklet/README.md

 ##### Dev.
 Notes

-I am updating the [jsonProphets.json](https://github.com/mezcel/Prophet-Booklet/blob/master/jsonProphets.json) file external from the Flipbook index.html file.
+> I am updating the [jsonProphets.json](https://github.com/mezcel/Prophet-Booklet/blob/master/jsonProphets.json) file external from the Flipbook index.html file.

-the JSON file is intended to illustrate/mirror the JSON file used in the existing JavaScript
+> The JSON file is intended to illustrate/mirror the JSON file used in the existing JavaScript

 ```javascript
 var jsonProphets = {...}